ynyz/srsly-wrong-transcripts/README.md

 the final versions of transcripts can be found at https://srslywrong.com/transcripts/

-leave a comment if you have any thoughts, questions, tips for maintaining a GitHub repo, or just want to contact me.
+leave a comment if you have any thoughts, questions, tips, or just want to contact me.